 Designing for Small Spaces

-A bistable latching solenoid was designed to lock and unlock individual server trays in the server cabinet.
+A bistable latching solenoid was designed to lock and unlock individual servers in the rack.

 Server Room Large